OpenMDAO/dymos/mkdocs/docs/command_line/command_line.md

 # Dymos Command Line Interface

-Dymos has several comand line argumants that can make it easier to repeatedly run a script with different options.
+Dymos has several command line argumants that can make it easier to repeatedly run a script with different options.

 You can see all the possible Dymos command line options by running `dymos --help`: